 The U.S. Department of Energy (DOE) Solar Energy Technologies Office (SETO) and Wind Energy Technologies Office (WETO) announced the Grid Services funding opportunity on August 2, 2022 and the eight selected projects on May 10, 2023.

 Grid services largely involve electric generators maintaining stable grid voltages and frequencies and are critical to maintain the reliability and resilience of the electric power grid.
 Because new wind and solar generation are interfaced with the grid through power electronic inverters, they have different characteristics and dynamics than traditional sources of generation that currently supply these services.
 The projects in this funding program support the development of controls and methods to demonstrate that a grid fully powered by inverter-based resources (IBRs) can reliably operate with services provided by wind and solar generation.

-These projects will help increase the reliability of energy systems as more solar and wind energy are added to the grid, which will help meet the Biden administration’s goals for achieving a decarbonized electricity sector by 2035.
+These projects will help increase the reliability of energy systems as more solar and wind energy are added to the grid, which will help achieve a decarbonized electricity sector by 2035.

 – Award and cost share amounts are rounded and subject to change pending negotiations –

 Topic 1: Wind and Solar Grid Services Design, Implementation, and Demonstration

 Project Name: Collaborative Ancillary Service Accelerator for Renewables (CASAR)

 DOE Award Amount: $3.4 million